htm-community/nupic.visualizations/README.md

   - Set the visibility of a series
   - View the current value of a series, based on where the cursor is over the graph
   - Normalize a series to a selected reference series.
 For example, perhaps you want to compare your 'my_data' field to your 'anomaly_score' field, but your 'my_data' series varies between 100 and 10,000 - while your 'anomaly_score' field varies between 0 and 1.
 With the default settings, your anomaly score variations will be too small to be visible.
 By clicking on 'Data' for the 'my_data', and then checking the 'Normalize' checkbox for 'anomaly_score', the 'anomaly_score' will be scaled up to a ratio matching that of the 'my_data' field.

+## Develop

+If you are interested in developing, or modifying the code, follow these instructions:

+* Install `node` and `npm`.
+This will vary depending on your OS.
+* From the root directory of this project, `npm install`.
+This will install all of the package dependencies.
+* Make your modifications.
+* When you are ready to perform a build, run `gulp`.
+This will build the app in the `build` directory.
+Launch the app as described in the "Launch" section, above.